milescrabill/actions-test/README.md

 - We hardcode Github's SSH pubkeys into our known_hosts for security reasons
     - these are gotten via: `ssh-keyscan github.com`
+- Expects `develop` branch to exist already by convention

 #### Creates pull requests as follows: